 In some circumstances, the following problems can arise:

-Opening a build command prompt
+Opening a MozillaBuild command prompt

 After the prerequisites are installed, launch the

 Create a directory for the source

-cd /c; mkdir mozilla-source; cd mozilla-source
+cd c:/; mkdir mozilla-source; cd mozilla-source

-- To paste into this window, you must right-click on the window's title bar, move your cursor to the Edit menu, and click Paste.
-You can also set Quick Edit Mode in the Properties menu and use a right-click in the window to paste your selection.
+- To paste into this window, you must right-click on the window's title bar, move your cursor to the “Edit” menu, and click “Paste”.
+You can also set “Quick Edit Mode” in the “Properties” menu and right-click the window to paste your selection.

 echo $PATHto see your search path).

-cunder the root directory (/).
+start-shell-msvc2015.bat, UNIX-style forward slashes (/) are used as path separators instead of the Windows-style backward slashes (\).
 So if you want to change to the directory

 - The MSYS root directory is located in

-c:\mozilla-build\msysif you used the default installation directory.
+/c/mozilla-build/msysif you used the default installation directory.
 It's a good idea not to build anything under this directory.
 Instead use something like

 Common problems, hints, and restrictions